Medvedev in 5, finally, advances to 4th round in Australia - WHIZ News

 Rublev and Medevedev both went unbeaten in the 12-team ATP Cup.
 The seventh-seeded Rublev, who will meet Casper Ruud of Norway in the fourth round, won a tour-high five titles in 2020 and, with a 41-10 win-loss record, finished the year equal with Novak Djokovic for most tour-level match wins.

-Fifth-seeded Stefanos Tsitsipas beat Mikael Ymer of Sweden 6-4, 6-1, 6-1 on Saturday.
-It was a much more straight-forward outing than his five-set marathon against Thanasi Kokkinakis in the second round.

-A winner from the warmup week is through on the women’s side.
+Other winners from the warmup week are through on the women’s side.

+Top-ranked Ash Barty, who won the Yarra Valley Classic last week for her second title on home soil, beat Ekaterina Alexandrova of Russia 6-2, 6-4 to reach the fourth round of the Australian Open for the third straight year.

+Barty rallied from 4-2 down in the second set and broke Alexandrova’s serve to make it 4-all on her sixth break point.
+She then won 10 of the last 15 points to close out the match.

 Elise Mertens needed just 62 minutes for a 6-2, 6-1 victory over 11th-seeded Belinda Bencic.

-The No. 18-seeded Mertens won a tuneup tournament at Melbourne Park in the week between players coming out of mandatory quarantine in Australia and when the year’s first major tournament started.
+The No. 18-seeded Mertens won the Gippsland Trophy tuneup tournament at Melbourne Park in the week between players coming out of mandatory quarantine in Australia and when the year’s first major tournament started.

 The 2018 Australian Open semifinalist will take a seven-match winning streak into her match against Karolina Muchova in the fourth round.